erickbytes/lofipython/content/blog/useful-links-for-web2py-beginners.rst

 As I've been grappling with web2py, I've found a lot of useful posts and sites that have helped me along the way:

--  `How to Deploy Your App to PythonAnywhere <https://groups.google.com/forum/#!topic/web2py/IURWDAP2eTY>`__: So easy it's amazing.
+-  `How to Deploy Your App to PythonAnywhere <https://groups.google.com/forum/#!topic/web2py/IURWDAP2eTY>`__: so easy it's amazing.
 I've already deployed an app to see if I could.

 -  On CSS, I found `this <https://groups.google.com/forum/#!topic/web2py/cFc5NPQmmhc>`__ and `this <http://stackoverflow.com/questions/7184489/web2py-linking-to-css>`__ useful.
    I've learned a tiny amount of CSS, `thanks to Colleen van Lent <https://www.coursera.org/learn/introcss/>`__.